nickebbitt/nickebbitt.com/content/posts/2024-06-30-jmanc-2024/index.md

 The organising group of JManc plan to run a retro in the coming weeks to review what worked and what didn't across all aspects.
 A few things that come to mind for me that will feed into this are:

-- how can improve the diversity of JManc?
+- how can we improve the diversity of JManc?
 - with Manchester having great universities how we can connect with them to encourage greater attendance from that demographic?
 - how can we attract more Java experts to JManc?
 We have many connections with people from communities like Foojay and Java User Groups (JUGs) across the world and it would be awesome to tap into those and see some Java SMEs in attendance next year.
 - is a single day unconference enough?